TrackPolitics logoTrackPolitics

 AI-generated

-“A party-loyal Labour (Co-op) MP who never rebels but has unusually low voting attendance.”
+“A party-loyal backbencher who never rebels in recorded votes but has relatively low attendance.”

-Alan Gemmell is the Labour (Co‑op) MP for Central Ayrshire, first elected on 4 July 2024.
-He has taken part in parliamentary work with an international focus, including serving on a committee connected to the Commonwealth Parliamentary Association and the International Committee of the Red Cross in November 2024.
+Alan Gemmell is the Labour and Co-operative MP for Central Ayrshire, elected in 2024.
+He currently serves on the Foreign Affairs Committee (appointed 13 April 2026) and has participated in international affairs work, including a short committee role around the Commonwealth Parliamentary Association and the International Committee of the Red Cross (Status) Bill in November 2024.

 Voting Patterns